 Public health is one of the greatest things in which a government can invest.
 Advancements in technology help governments tackle public health concerns by implementing cost-effective strategies.
 Drug screening is one of the optimal solutions.

-The EMCDDA currently monitors 30 countries in Europe.
+In 2021, the EMCDDA monitored 30 countries in Europe.
 Out of these, 14 have national drug strategies implemented to tackle DOA-related issues.
-The strategies use a wider range of approaches, among which environmental and universal education, selective prevention, legislation changes etc.
+The prevention programs use a wider range of approaches, among which environmental and universal education, selective prevention, legislation changes etc.

 Drug testing helps improve traffic safety, workplace safety, etc. Drug use can actually impair a person’s judgment and increase safety risks.
 Drug misuse is especially concerning in certain industries, such as construction, in which using drugs at work could cause an injury or even a fatality.
 Moreover, employee drug use can even impair the performance, integrity, or productivity of the operation.
 Thus, drug testing allows employers to target employees using illicit drugs, removing weak links and improving their company’s performance overall.
 Police performing drug testing can prevent drugged driving.

+Over 16 million individuals worldwide have had or currently suffer from opioid use disorder (OUD).
 The number of people under drug addiction keeps increasing.
 According to the European Drug Report, DOAs are the source of many chronic and acute health issues, with various degrees of severity.
 Documented chronic issues include dependence and a number of infectious diseases, while acute effects can culminate in a drug overdose.
-The content and purity of any substance can widely vary nowadays in its availability to users, which creates further health risks and issues as well as new challenges to drug-related first responders.
+The content and purity of any substance can widely vary nowadays in its availability to users, which creates further health risks and issues, as well as new challenges to drug-related first responders.

 The impacts of the opioid epidemic include increases in narcotics misuse and related overdoses, as well as the rising incidence of newborns experiencing drug withdrawal syndrome due to opioid use and misuse during pregnancy.